 Both buyers and sellers rely on their real estate agents to navigate them through the purchase or sale process.
 And, although they usually attend the closing with their respective client, they legally can’t answer questions about the documents or the language in the documents presented at closing, nor can they advise on a whole swath of issues that could come up at the closing table.

-Purchasing real estate is an expensive proposition.
+Purchasing real estate is an expensive proposition that can have legal consequences.
+Selling real estate can expose the seller to legal liability.
 If you do not fully understand the closing documents and the documents you are signing, there could be severe consequences for both the buyer and the seller.

 As the buyer you could get stuck with a defective title, inadequate insurance, or irregular mortgage terms.
 You could get stuck with extensive repair bills due to an undeclared addition that was not properly permitted, undeclared problems with the property, or easement issues.
 There are a whole host of other issues that could occur.

 As a seller, without adequate representation, there is always a possibility that there are grounds for a lawsuit for misrepresentation or breach of contract.
 Moreover, you are still responsible for accrued interest, late fees, and penalties if the seller’s mortgage or liens are not paid-off in a timely manner after the closing.
 What if you are selling just one lot of a multi-lot property?
-You’ll want to make sure you’re not selling more than intended.
+You’ll want to make sure you’re not selling more than intended, or the wrong lot.